The Game Plan (The Perfect Life)

 45 yrs – Quit career.
 Kid no.1 is 19 yrs old and kid no.2 is 16.
 Write a book.

 47 yrs – Both kids are legal adults now and presumably able to fend for selves.
-Husband should have had as much sex, affection, attention, energy as he could possibly want from me by now.
+The husband should have had as much sex, affection, attention, and energy as he could possibly want from me by now.
 Leave home and spend a year in a Buddhist monastery.

 48 yrs – Return to everyday living/stay in the monastery/who knows?
 I figured that by this time I’d know what I really wanted to do with my life and would have checked off all the necessary expectations so people would leave me alone to live my life as I wanted.